Le-o-n/content-warning-video-extractor/README.md

 ### Executable flagged as malware?

 Some antivirus programs might mistakenly flag the executable as malware.
 If this occurs, you have the option to run the tool directly using Python, as described in the "Running via Python" section.

+### Support My Work
+If you appreciate this tool, consider buying me a coffee.
+Here is my [Paypal](https://paypal.me/LeonB923).
+Thank you!